bengsfort/dungeon-crawler/NOTES.md

 - Client should only focus on forwarding input/local interactions to the renderer and runtime
 - Server should only focus on forwarding/synching networking with the runtime

+### NEXT STEPS

+- Add debug text on client (fps, ping, server time diff, etc.)
+- Get runtime running on the server!
+- Try to pass player movement / render players on each client!